Privacy Policy

 You also have the right to withdraw consent at any time where processing is based on consent (Article 7(3)), and the right to lodge a complaint with a supervisory authority (covered in section 14).

-To exercise any of these rights, write to contact@visitus.pt.
+To exercise any of these rights, write to us through our contact form.
 We will respond within thirty days (extendable by two further months for complex requests, with notification).

 8. Third-party services